 About half way through the race, I saw John on the side of the hill working on his chain.
 John was staying just off the back and then dropped his chain twice.
 With his recent upgrade, John was hoping to be on the same lap as the finishers, and I know he would have if it weren’t for the ‘double shift’ chain drop.
 (Ask Evan, or don’t.)

 With one lap to go, I was not in proper position to take advantage of my downhill speed and cornering capability.
-Had I gotten to the hill ahead of the main group, I may have gained a few positions – lesson learned.
+Had I gotten to the hill ahead of the main group, I may have gained a few positions – less on learned.
 John finished 26th in his first Cat 4 crit.
 Dave was 18th in a very strong field of riders.
 I placed 6th, which gave me 3rd place in the Iowa Cup Series, Cat 4 Men.
 This had been a great group of Cat 4s with whom to race, and I know several will be upgrading to Cat 3 next year and hoping for more of the same next year!

 More Photos